 What is domiciliary care?

-Domiciliary care services provide professional carers or personal assistants who can visit you at home to help with a wide range of jobs, including:
+Professional carers can visit you at home to help with a wide range of tasks, including:

 - getting out of bed in the morning

-- help and support with toileting, and helping using continence aids
+- help with toileting and using continence aids

-- health-related tasks, as agreed with medical practitioners or community nursing nurses
+- health-related tasks, as agreed with a medical professional

 - nursing care from a registered nurse

-- helping with money, managing and paying bills
+- helping with shopping, paying bills or collecting pensions

 - getting out of the house and meeting friends